 Modern Slavery and Human Trafficking Statement

-This statement is made pursuant to section 54 (1) of the Modern Slavery Act 2015 (United Kingdom) and constitutes our Group's slavery and human trafficking statement for the financial year ending 31.12.2020.
+This statement corresponds to section 54 (1) of the Modern Slavery Act 2015 (United Kingdom) and constitutes our Group's slavery and human trafficking statement for the financial year ending December 31th 2021.

 In conformity with section 54 of the Act, in this statement we report about: